ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

 ```

 `attachment_file_names` will now store the original file names of your uploaded files, so you can save them to the database when the form is submitted.
 If you're uploading `multiple()` files, make sure that you add an `array` [cast](https://laravel.com/docs/eloquent-mutators#array-and-json-casting) to this Eloquent model property too.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `storeFileNamesIn()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Avatar mode